-- Find all \.vcf.gz files in whole /home.
+- 1 Find all .vcf .gz files in whole /home.
 Why do you get errors for some directories? - 2 Compress, see and decompress all shell scripts in your home directory. - 3 Change permissions of all content of your home directory so that no one else can access it.
-Consider hidden files, directories and scripts. - 4 List all directories in /etc.
+Consider hidden files, directories and scripts. - 4 List all directories in /etc up to second level.